-More than 120 known species are routinely parasitized by cuckoos in Europe alone.
-The favorite species are meadow pipit, dunnock, and reed bunting.
+The favorite species to lay imposter eggs in their nests are meadow pipit, dunnock, and reed bunting.
 The female also tends to lay her egg(s) in the nests of the same species of bird that raised her.

 8.)
 Females lay between 12 – 22 eggs each season.
 1 egg per host nest.

 9.)
 Approximately 20% of the eggs left in other bird’s nests are ejected.

 10.)
 Cuckoo chicks rarely tolerate other birds in the nest and will often times eject them from the nest before they hatch.
 The cuckoo chicks also are able to produce the same call as the host bird.

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!

 Want to suggest a critter for me to write about?
 Let me know here.